silvanocerza/github-gitless-sync/README.md

 If you want to sync your vault configs with other vault you can enable that.
 It will sync the whole folder, that is `.obsidian` by default, including all plugins and themes.

-> [!NOTE]
+Note that the `.obsidian` folder will always be present, that happens cause the plugin needs to store some metadata to correctly sync

-> The `.obsidian` folder will always be in the root of your repository, even if you choose
+> [!CAUTION]
-> to not sync vault configs.
-That happens cause the plugin needs to store some metadata to
+> DO NOT sync configs if your remote repository is public.
-> correctly sync.
+> That will expose the token you used to sync.

 ### Reset